powsybl/powsybl.github.io/docs/installation/java-library.md

 ### IEEE-CDF

-The artifacts described below provides the support of the IEEE-CDF format.
+The artifacts described below provide the support of the IEEE-CDF format.

 **powsybl-ieee-cdf-model** *(Advanced user)*
 This module provides classes to model the network regarding the IEEE-CDF format.